 Agenda Setting: Agenda setting is a strategy to help caregivers start difficult conversations, such as those regarding goals of care.
 It involves caregivers stating what it is they want to discuss with their care partner (“I would really like for us to talk about…”).
 It also involves providing a rationale for the conversation (“It’s important I understand what type of care you want.”).
 Finally, it involves asking their care partners if there’s anything they’d like to add to the agenda.

 - The Consent Conversation: To maximize time with healthcare professionals, the consent conversation helps patients and caregivers get on the same page.
 Many caregivers want to ask certain questions of the medical team but are afraid of upsetting the patient.
-Rather than holding back — perpetuating the network of silence — I encourage caregivers to begin a consent conversation before the next doctor’s visit.
+Rather than holding back — perpetuating the network of silence — we encourage caregivers to begin a consent conversation before the next doctor’s visit.
 This means letting their loved know what they want to speak about with the healthcare team and checking in to see if they’re OK discussing this topic.
 If the patient is not comfortable, a good response is: “It’s fine if you don’t want to discuss this at the next visit.
 Would it be OK if I ask again in a few months?”

 What if my loved one isn’t ready to have the conversation?